-Understanding the federal role in U.S. education policy
+Understanding the federal role in U.S. education policy.

 What role should the central government play in decentralized education systems?
 Answering this question is critical to improving student outcomes across the globe, as governments seek the best way of maximizing local involvement in schools while also improving standards and accountability.

-Around the world, many countries have decentralised their education systems in recent years.
+Around the world, many countries have decentralized their education systems in recent years.
 In the face of this global trend, it is worth giving a closer look at education in the United States, a system that was decentralised from its inception and now has more than 14,000 local school districts.
 While it is impossible to draw direct lessons from one country to another, there is still something to be learned from the struggle to address inequality, protect civil rights, ensure accountability, and guarantee a voice for all stakeholders in the decentralised U.S. school system.

 The swing of the pendulum

 Throughout U.S. history, state and local governments have held primary responsibility for administering public education.
-Local control has many benefits, given the diverse needs of communities across the country, but we also unfortunately observe a great deal of inequality in the current education system.
+Local control has many benefits, given the diverse needs of communities across the country, but we also, unfortunately, observe a great deal of inequality in the current education system.
 Consider the map in Figure 1, which illustrates the percentage of students living below the federal poverty line, by district.
 The variation within and across states on this one dimension alone is staggering.

 This variation is in large part a function of income inequality and residential patterns in the United States, including income and racial segregation.
 But it is also in part a product of how states define school districts.
 Within their borders, state leaders decide how district boundaries are defined and how districts are managed.
 Indeed, for the vast majority of American history, state and local education agencies have held primary responsibility for making and implementing education policy, including deciding what to teach, how to organize and fund their school systems, and how to hold schools accountable for student performance.